Best Of17 min read

 Cons

-• Renewal price jumps are steep (often 3–4x the intro rate — seriously, calendar a reminder)
+• Renewal prices jump dramatically (often 3–4x the intro rate — budget accordingly)

-• Storage limits feel tight for image-heavy client sites
+• Storage limits feel tight for image-heavy sites

-• Cloud tier pricing is less competitive vs. Cloudways
+• Cloud tier pricing doesn't compete well with Cloudways

 5. A2 Hosting — Best for Speed-Focused Reseller Agencies